 - E-Commutair – a tool developed by the University of California, Berkeley, to help people estimate the environmental impacts of telework

 Alternative Work Schedules

 Some employers offer compressed work schedules where employees work the same number of hours in fewer days.
 For example, an employee could work 10 hours per day for 4 days each week instead of 8 hours per day for 5 days.
-By reducing the weekly number of trips to the office from 5 to 4, this alternative work schedule reduces fuel use and greenhouse gas emissions by 20%.
+By reducing the weekly number of trips to the office from 5 to 4, this alternative work schedule reduces fuel use and emissions by 1⁄5 or 20%.